AudienceChildren and families, Early years, Primary school

 - How does each whale catch its food?

 - What body parts help whales to live in the oceans?
 How do they use them?

-Dot-to-dot and find-the-word activities to develop basic numeracy and literacy skills.
+Dot-to-dot and find-a-word activities to develop numeracy and literacy skills.
 The words can form the basis of a discussion about whale body parts and how they help them to live in the ocean.